 by Briana Hernandez

-Briana Hernandez is a plus-size fashion and body positive lifestyle blogger at Mamafierce.com.
-She lives with her husband and 3-year-old son in the San Francisco Bay Area.
-You can also find her on Twitter and Instagram.com.
+Briana Hernandez is a plus-size fashion, body positive blogger at Mamafierce (mamafierce.com).
+She lives in Oakland, California with her husband, 3-year-old son and tortoiseshell cat, Divvy.